Diary of a Network Geek

 Wired Test Issue

-Filed under: Fun,News and Current Events,Ooo, shiny...,Red Herrings,Review,Things to Read — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 12:29 pm for you boring, normal people.
+Filed under: Fun,News and Current Events,Ooo, shiny...,Red Herrings,Review,Things to Read — Posted by the Network Geek during the Hour of the Horse which is around lunchtime or 12:29 pm for you boring, normal people.

 The Wired “Test” issue is available for free, on-line.